 The couple had one daughter, Ellen, who did her mom proud.
 Eleanor was an incredibly generous woman.
 When the Chartocks had their children, she would always send us a babysitting voucher to be redeemed when we needed some help.

 For many years, I had a weekly radio program with Mario Cuomo.
 Every once in a while, he would disappear from the program.
-I suspected it was because I had asked him something on the show that
+I suspected it was because I had asked him something on the show that resulted in trouble for him.

 She was married to an artist named Sylvan Furman who we all loved.
 During her working life, Eleanor labored at the Fashion Institute of Technology.
 When she retired, she wrote a book on retirement and made it clear that she would always be there for Sylvan, but not for lunch.